NoroffFEU/development-platforms/src/content/docs/ai-ml/ai-and-frontEndDevelopment.md

 ### Steep learning curve

 Implementing and utilizing AI technology requires specific skills and knowledge, which may not be readily available to all Front-end developers.
+Front-end work keeps changing, with AI playing a big part.
+To stay ahead, developers should keep learning and improving.
+This helps them succeed in a world that is shaped by technology and a technology that keeps changing day by day.

 ## Front-End Development as a career